 35 drops stevia to sweeten (see above or “larder & shopping” for supplier)

-1 litre chilled still or fizzy water
+1 liter chilled still or fizzy water

 Sprigs of mint to decorate (optional)

-Mix everything up, add more stevia if you need to, some ice and a few sprigs of mint if you feel like it.
+Mix everything up, add more stevia if you need to, some ice, and a few sprigs of mint if you feel like it.

 Why this is good for you:

 This drink is suitable for a low GI diet.
 It contains so little natural sugar (at .4g per 100ml) that it won’t upset your blood sugar levels or lead to dips in energy or mood.
-Even if you are following a very low carbohydrate (ketogenic) diet you can drink up to 2 litres a day of this.
+Even if you are following a very low carbohydrate (ketogenic) diet you can drink up to 2 liters a day of this.
 Cranberry juice naturally contains a substance called D-mannose, which can inhibit certain types of bladder infections by stopping bacteria from attaching to the bladder lining.
 Click here to read more about D-mannose.